If you fail a GED test, you can retake that subtest as many times as needed to earn your GED diploma.

 Think about these aspects and your weak points, then find the learning materials that can help you improve your skills.

-Having a well-rounded GED vocabulary helps you to understand and answer the questions correctly and fast.
+A well-rounded GED vocabulary helps you understand and answer the questions correctly and quickly.

 The GED (General Educational Development) exam is a battery of four separate tests that can be taken by people who did not finish their regular high school curriculum.